-This comprehensive book is geared for those who are interested in practicing cinematography on a professional level.
-The book covers cinematic technique as well as technical knowledge on exposure, optics, lighting, image control, shooting HD video and more.
+This comprehensive book is geared toward those who are interested in practicing cinematography on a professional level.
+The book covers cinematic techniques as well as technical knowledge on exposure, optics, lighting, image control, shooting HD video, and more.
 Loaded with photos and in-depth illustrations.
 The best choice for an overall education on the art and science of cinematography.

 Title: Cinematography: Third Edition

 Author and Publisher: Kris Malkiewicz, M. David Mullen, Fireside 2005

 This completely revised third edition has more than 200 new illustrations and offers a detailed look at film techniques and technology.
 Topics include cameras, filters, and light, lighting, sound recording, post-production, and more.
 The book moves from practical information to the substance of the cinematographer’s craft.